SteveMieskoski/eth-dev-kit/README.md

 HTTPS: https://localhost:7545
 HTTP:  http://localhost:8545

+#### Config:
+To add pre-filled accounts edit the accounts key in the file parity/config/parity.json \
+ - For syntax and advanced usage see: [Parity Chain Specification](https://wiki.parity.io/Chain-specification)

 ## Developing

 Now that you have done sucessfully the prerequisites steps (yay!), it's time to get your hands dirty.
 Just make sure you have installed `docker` and `docker-compose` (the more recent, the better).